Tendering for legal aid contracts

 Before you tender

-The LAA will publish information for applicants (IFA) for each tender.
-Read this carefully to find out what the requirements are and what information and documents you need to provide.
+The LAA will publish information for applicants (known as 'invitations to tender' (ITT)) for each tender.
+Read these carefully to find out what the requirements are and what information and documents you need to provide.

 If you’re not clear about anything, you can submit a question using the messaging tool in the eTendering portal.
 The LAA will publish answers to frequently asked questions on its tenders pages.